New York Foundation: 1920–1949

 In 1925 Lionel J. Salomon bequeathed $2.4 million to the Foundation in his will.
 He specified that the money go toward funding groups aiding children and elderly.

 In 1929, ten years after his brother's death, Alfred M. Heimshiemer died, leaving the Foundation $6 million.

 In 1930 the Foundation financed studies which "served to focus attention on serious yet previously ignored problems".
-The Committee on the Costs of Medical Care surveyed the need for medical care in the United States while the Committee for Mental Hygiene analyzed state mental hospitals, then notorious for their "secrecy and ignorance".
+The Committee on the Costs of Medical Care (CMCC) surveyed the need for medical care in the United States while the Committee for Mental Hygiene analyzed state mental hospitals, then notorious for their "secrecy and ignorance".

 In 1934 the Foundation funded a program which helped scholars forced out of Germany by Nazi persecution get jobs at leading American universities.

 In 1935 $3,000 given by the New York Foundation to the New York City Bureau of Laboratories led to the development of a vaccine preventing infantile paralysis.

 In 1939 the Medical Society of New York received funds from the Foundation in order that they might "experiment in voluntary prepaid medical care".
 The Foundation's president, David M. Heyman, chaired the mayoral committee which established the Health Insurance Plan of Greater New York, a model for prepaid health care systems to come.

 Seeking to give grants to groups that might "correct the condition[s] which cause... social maladjustment", in the 1930s the Foundation was determined to "seek out neglected areas and tension points" where their resources would be most effective.

 In 1930 the Foundation paid the salaries of "key staff members" of the Governor's Commission to Investigate Prison Administration and Construction, which created programs for the education and rehabilitation of state prison occupants.
 Grants were made to both the city and state Department of Corrections, as well as the Social Service Bureau for Magistrate's Court, which provided counseling for criminals with "unfortunate social backgrounds".